lainets/grade-c/README.md

         Flags for the linker.
         `-L<GCHECK_LIB_DIR>` is always appended.
     TESTCPPFLAGS, ""
-        Flags for the compiler used for the test sources.
+        Flags for the compiler used for the .cpp test sources.
         `-c -isystem <GCHECK_DIR>` is always appended.
+    TESTCFLAGS, ""
+        Flags for the compiler used for the .c test sources.
+        `-std=c99` is appended if no other standard is specified.
     TESTCXXFLAGS, -std=c++17 -g -Wall
         Flags for the compiler used for the test sources.
         `-I<GCHECK_INCLUDE_DIR>` is always appended.